rub3nlh/tropipay-api-doc/docs/3 - Api-V2/Integration.md

 The Authorization Code flow is complete!
 The application now has an access token it can use when making API requests.

+### 2.6 PKCE extension

+The Proof Key for Code Exchange (PKCE, pronounced pixie) extension describes a technique for public clients to mitigate the threat of having the authorization code intercepted.
+The technique involves the client first creating a secret, and then using that secret again when exchanging the authorization code for an access token.
+This way if the code is intercepted, it will not be useful since the token request relies on the initial secret.
+The full spec is available as [RFC7636](https://tools.ietf.org/html/rfc7636).